Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech vs. Tennessee Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Saturday's game that pits the Virginia Tech Hokies (29-4) against the Tennessee Lady Volunteers (25-11) at Climate Pledge Arena should be a tight matchup based on our computer prediction, which projects a final score of 69-67 in favor of Virginia Tech.
-Tipoff is at 6:30 PM ET on March 25.
+Saturday's game between the Virginia Tech Hokies (29-4) and Tennessee Lady Volunteers (25-11) squaring off at Climate Pledge Arena has a projected final score of 69-67 (according to our computer prediction) in favor of Virginia Tech, so expect a competitive matchup.
+The game will start at 6:30 PM ET on March 25.

-In their last time out, the Hokies won on Sunday 72-60 over South Dakota State.
+In their last matchup on Sunday, the Hokies claimed a 72-60 victory over South Dakota State.

 Virginia Tech vs. Tennessee Game Info